ZhaoyangLi-1/ORIC/README.md

 Arguments:

---output_dir ${SAVE_PATH}
-Directory where all finetuned model weights, logs, and checkpoints will be saved.
+--output_dir ${SAVE_PATH}: Directory where all finetuned model weights, logs, and checkpoints will be saved.

---model_name_or_path ${CKPT_PATH}
-Path to the pretrained base model (e.g., Qwen3-VL-8B-Instruct) used as the initialization for Visual-RFT.
+--model_name_or_path ${CKPT_PATH}: Path to the pretrained base model (e.g., Qwen3-VL-8B-Instruct) used as the initialization for Visual-RFT.

---dataset_name ${DATA_PATH}
-Path to the ORIC-style training dataset in JSON / HF Dataset format for GRPO finetuning.
+--dataset_name ${DATA_PATH}: Path to the ORIC-style training dataset in JSON / HF Dataset format for GRPO finetuning.